 Many possible uses in the classroom — compare individual animals, identify common traits and differences, or sort into vertebrate classes.

 X-ray images are printed on heavy, transparent plastic, suitable for photocopying as well as direct study.
 Each of the five vertebrate classes are represented.
+28 pieces in all.
 Ages 5 and up.

 - fish: pumpkinseed sunfish, frontosa cichlid